Mother’s Day, 2014

 “Babes wear fancy dresses made of leopard.”

-Was this from the Flintstones or a Victoria Secret catalog?
-I opted on the former.
+Was this from the Flintstones or a Victoria’s Secret catalog?
+I opted for the former.

 Have fun.
 Make stuff and make stuff up.
 Quit worrying about what anyone thinks.